Five Things to Consider When Dating

 Comparing your current relationship to past relationships, or even other relationships that you see, can be damaging.
 Each relationship is its own and often when comparing we aren’t factoring in the positive parts of our relationship.

-If you suspect that you or your partner are sabotaging your relationship, please don’t hesitate to contact me.
+If you suspect that you or your partner are sabotaging your relationship, please don’t hesitate to contact us.
 Let’s explore ways to enhance and brighten your relationship.